kevwalsh/carota/_posts/2016-01-04-stuff-to-do.md

   svg: canoe.svg
   png: canoe.png
 ---
 We really hope you'll stick around for a few days to enjoy the area.
-It's beautifully hilly and a lot to do.
+It's beautifully hilly and there's a lot to do.

 #### Swimming